 We calculate the taxable income (or loss) as well as any tax credits or other amounts attributable to you every day.
 We then pay tax (if any) on the taxable income that is attributed to you at the PIR you tell us.
-If you do not tell us your IRD number and PIR the highest PIR will apply.
+If you do not tell us your PIR the highest PIR will apply.